 - lutein: courgette, red grapes, kiwi, sweet potatoes, green leafy vegetables like kale and spinach

 - isoflavones: soybeans, soymilk, tofu, chickpeas, fava beans, soy sauce

 - lignans: seeds, nuts, broccoli, kale, peppers, whole grains, apricots, oats

 - copper: nuts, seeds, mushrooms, chickpeas, avocado, leafy greens like cabbage and kale, sweet potatoes

 - indoles: cruciferous vegetables like broccoli, kale, cabbage, pak choi, Brussels sprouts, rocket

-A diet with a wide variety of these foods will help you protect your skin from free radical damage.
+A diet with a wide variety of these essential vitamins and antioxidant properties will help you protect your skin from free radical damage.
 They can be fresh or frozen and you can, for example, learn how to freeze peaches to prolong them.